Assessing the US Treasury’s bail out plan

 Charles Calomiris, a Columbia University economic historian who has studied banking crises, says that the key mistake of the Obama Administration is trying to come up with a plan that emphasises political palatability over economic reality.
 To buy support, Mr Calomiris says, the plan emphasises “very careful investments over a period of time with a lot of upside potential for taxpayers, and with all sorts of limits on what bankers can do.”

 The problem with that approach, Mr Calomiris says, is that it does not do enough to really make the banks truly healthy, and just prolongs the crisis.
-He favours taking strong action to improve banks' health dramatically and quickly by guaranteeing them a floor price on their real estate assets, even though such action would be criticised as a giveaway.
+He favours taking strong action to improve banks' health dramatically and quickly by guaranteeing them a floor price on their assets, even though such action would be criticised as a giveaway.
 Says Mr Calomiris: “What makes sense economically doesn't make sense politically, so I'm not very optimistic.”

 Print Friendly, PDF & Email